xw48/xw48.github.io/_pages/about.md

 <h3>News</h3>
 <ul>
   <li>(03/2026) One paper on LLM-enabled privacy compliance analysis is accepted to S&P'26.
-Congratulations to Zhaojie.</li>
+Congrats, Zhaojie.</li>
-  <li>(03/2026) One paper on revealing UI designer practices and the privacy implications of using AI-powered design tools is accepted to S&P '26.
-Congratulations to Jingzhou. </li>
+  <li>(03/2026) One paper on revealing UI designer practices and the privacy implications of using AI-powered design tools is accepted to S&P'26.
+Congrats, Jingzhou. </li>
   <li>(09/2025) Congrats to Jingzhou for receiving the FCI Student Scholarship!</li>
   <li>(09/2025) One paper on privacy risks in mobile consent management platforms is accepted to S&P'26.
-Congratulations to Jingzhou and Fares.</li>
+Congrats, Jingzhou and Fares.</li>
   <li>(09/2025) I am invited to serve as a PC member of ACM CCS 2026.</li>
   <li>(08/2025) Jingzhou presented our paper on software privacy compliance at USENIX Security 2025.</li>
   <li>(06/2025) We received an SaTC EDU award for experiential learning of dark patterns in cybersecurity and privacy.</li>